-- (a) No permits shall be issued for building, paving, grading, or construction until a detailed landscape plan is submitted and approved by the City Planner or designee.
-Prior to the issuance of a certificate of occupancy for any building or structure, all screening and landscaping shall be in place in accordance with the landscape plan and a reproducible mylar copy of the landscaping as installed shall be provided to the planning department for permanent filing. - (b) In any case in which a certificate of occupancy is sought at a season of the year in which the City Planner determines that it would be impractical to plant trees, shrubs or grass, or to lay turf, a temporary certificate of occupancy may be issued, if a letter of agreement from the property owner is provided stating when the installation shall occur.
+- 1. No permits shall be issued for building, paving, grading, or construction until a detailed landscape plan is submitted and approved by the City Planner or designee.
+Prior to the issuance of a certificate of occupancy for any building or structure, all screening and landscaping shall be in place in accordance with the landscape plan and a reproducible mylar copy of the landscaping as installed shall be provided to the planning department for permanent filing. - 2.
+In any case in which a certificate of occupancy is sought at a season of the year in which the City Planner determines that it would be impractical to plant trees, shrubs or grass, or to lay turf, a temporary certificate of occupancy may be issued, if a letter of agreement from the property owner is provided stating when the installation shall occur.
 All landscaping required by the landscape plan shall be installed within six (6) months of the date of issuance of the temporary certificate of occupancy or the site shall be deemed to be in violation of this ordinance and the temporary certificate of occupancy shall be revoked.

-(4) Landscape Plan.
+D. Landscape Plan.

-- (a) A landscape plan shall be shown as part of the site plan as required in Section XX-39.
+- 1. A landscape plan shall be shown as part of the site plan as required in Section 87.
 Prior to the issuance of a building, paving, grading, or construction permit for any new use, a final landscape plan shall be submitted to the Planning Division.
 The City Planner or designee shall review such plans and shall approve same if the plans are in accordance with the criteria of these regulations and the approved site plan.
-If the plans are not in accord, they shall be disapproved and shall be accompanied by a written statement setting forth the changes necessary for compliance. - (b) Landscape plans shall be prepared by a person knowledgeable in plant material usage and landscape design (e.g. landscape architect, landscape contractor, landscape designer, etc.).
-Conceptual and final landscape plans shall contain the minimum following information: - 1.
-Minimum scale of one inch (1") equals forty feet (40'); - 2.
-Location, size, and species of all trees to be preserved (do not use "tree stamps" unless they indicate true size and location of trees); - 3.
-Location of all plant and landscaping material to be used, including plants, paving, benches, screens, fountains, statues, earthen berms, ponds (to include depth of water), topography of site, or other landscape features (except that location of plants and landscaping materials may be generalized on a conceptual landscape plan); - 4.
-Species, size, spacing, and quantities of all plant material to be used in a tabular form (except that conceptual landscape plans may provide general plant types in-lieu-of species); - 5.
-Affidavit on the plan stating that irrigation, sprinkler, or water systems, including placement of water sources, shall be provided;
+If the plans are not in accord, they shall be disapproved and shall be accompanied by a written statement setting forth the changes necessary for compliance. - 2.
+Landscape plans shall be prepared by a person knowledgeable in plant material usage and landscape design (e.g. landscape architect, landscape contractor, landscape designer, etc.).
+Conceptual and final landscape plans shall contain the minimum following information: - a) Minimum scale of one inch (1") equals forty feet (40');

+- b) Location, size, and species of all trees to be preserved (do not use "tree stamps" unless they indicate true size and location of trees): - c) Location of all plant and landscaping material to be used, including plants, paving, benches, screens, fountains, statues, earthen berms, ponds (to include depth of water), topography of site, or other landscape features (except that location of plants and landscaping materials may be generalized on a conceptual landscape plan); - d) Species, size, spacing, and quantities of all plant material to be used in a tabular form (except that conceptual landscape plans may provide general plant types in-lieu-of species); - e) Affidavit on the plan stating that irrigation, sprinkler, or water systems, including placement of water sources, shall be provided; - f) Person(s) responsible for the preparation of the landscape plan, including affidavit of their qualifications to prepare said plan; - g) Mark indicating North; - h) Date of the landscape plan, including any revision dates; - i) Planting details (not required on conceptual landscape plans); - j) Percentage of total site in permanent landscaping; - k) Percentage of street yard in permanent landscaping; - Dimensions of all landscape areas; - m) Number of required trees and number of trees provided; - n) Location of all existing and planned overhead and underground utilities shall be shown on the landscape plan (or on an accompanying utility plan drawn at the same scale, if necessary for clarity).